Danamat07/platformer_game/README.md

   1. Install Pygame library for graphics and game functionalities using pip:  "pip install pygame"
   2. Clone the Repository: "git clone https://github.com/Danamat07/platformer_game.git" then "cd platformer_game"
   3. Run the Game:  "python main.py"

-Note: All files for this project can be found in the master branch of the repository.